integr8ly/integreatly-operator/test-cases/fixtures/test-template.md

 ---
-# see the Tags section in the README for the list of tags that we use
+# See the metatadata section in the README.md for details on the
+# allowed fields and values
+estimate: 1h
 tags:
+  - automated
+  - per-build
+components:
+  - product-3scale
+  - product-amq
+  - product-fuse
+  - product-codeready
+  - product-sso
+  - product-ups
+  - product-data-sync
-  - tag1
+  - monitoring
-  - tag2
+  - openshift

-require:
+targets:
-  - ID1
+  - 0.0.0
+automation_jiras:
-  - ID2
+  - INTLY-0000

-estimate: 1h
 ---

 # [ID] - [Title]